4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Introduction

 \section{Introduction}

-With the popularity of Neural Radiance Field (NeRF~\cite{mildenhall2020nerf}) and its extensions~\cite{fridovich2022plenoxels, M_ller_2022, chen2022tensorf, tretschk2021non, nerfplayer, gao2021dynamic, liu2023robust, jang2022dtensorf, park2021hypernerf} enabling observation on dynamic real-world scenes in a free-viewpoint way, there is a critical demand for editing NeRF to support downstream applications, e.g., VR/AR, computer animation, and education.
-Semantic-NeRF~\cite{zhi2021place} directly use existing semantic labels to supervise NeRF for object-level scene editing, while it requires mutual labels.
-Therefore, some recent studies~\cite{kobayashi2022decomposing, tschernezki2022neural, goel2023interactive} adopt semantic distillation to learn 3D semantic features from large pre-trained models like DINO~\cite{caron2021emerging} or LSeg~\cite{li2022languagedriven}, which can generate open-vocabulary scene semantic labels that are viewed as priors.
+With the popularity of Neural Radiance Field (NeRF~\cite{mildenhall2020nerf}) and its extensions~\cite{fridovich2022plenoxels, M_ller_2022, chen2022tensorf, tretschk2021non, nerfplayer, gao2021dynamic, liu2023robust, jang2022dtensorf, park2021hypernerf} enabling observation on dynamic real-world scenes in a free-viewpoint way, there is a critical demand for editing NeRF to support downstream applications, \textit{e.g.}, VR/AR, computer animation, and education.
+Semantic-NeRF~\cite{zhi2021place} utilizes existing semantic labels for scene understanding and facilitates object-level editingg, while it requires mutual labels.
+Therefore, some recent studies~\cite{kobayashi2022decomposing, tschernezki2022neural, goel2023interactive} adopt semantic distillation to extract 3D semantic features in a self-supervised way from large pre-trained models like DINO~\cite{caron2021emerging} or LSeg~\cite{li2022languagedriven}, which can generate open-vocabulary scene semantic labels as prior information.
 Despite these methods can achieve fine editing results in 3D static NeRFs, they are constrained to edit one 4D dynamic NeRF due to its spatial-temporal variant.

 Our goal is to interactively edit target objects within a dynamic NeRF.
-The closest work to ours is NeuPhysics~\cite{qiao2022NeuPhysics}, which allows for partially editing dynamic scenes.
-It simply decomposes a scene into the dynamic foreground and the static background, which means that the foreground and background are viewed as a whole, respectively, resulting in only editing the entire foreground or background, and cannot edit an object in the scene (\textit{e.g.}, recolor a street sign in a static background or remove one specific car when existing multiple moving cars).
+The closest work to ours is NeuPhysics~\cite{qiao2022NeuPhysics}, which allows partially editing dynamic scenes.
+It simply decomposes a scene into the dynamic foreground and the static background, which means that the foreground and background are treated as distinct entities, allowing only the complete editing of either the foreground or background.
+Thus, editing a single object within a scene containing multiple objects is not supported.(\textit{e.g.}, recolor a street sign in a static background or remove one specific car when existing multiple moving cars).
 Moreover, NeuPhysics relies on a mesh proxy for editing and does not provide any editing interface, which is user-friendliness.
 The differences between our work and existing works are listed in Table~\ref{table:comparison}.